-As mentioned in our previous article, Surviving PA School , you have to know what works for you personally regarding the best way to study and the best way for you to learn and refresh yourself on the board examination topics.
+As we've mentioned before, you have to know what works for you personally regarding the best way to study and the best way for you to learn and refresh yourself on the board examination topics.

 What may work for one person, may not work for another.
 And that is okay!
 For me working together closely with my three closest friends and now astute colleagues was the best route for preparation.
-We created concise documents and review sheets on each and every one of the topics listed on the PANCE examination breakdown.
+We created a short training for those looking to best prepare for the PANCE here.

 We used PANCE and PANRE review books as well on online resources and the Medgeeks Review Course for concise information including the signs and symptoms, risk factors, diagnostic testings, treatment, and patient education for all of the examination topics.
 Yes, this takes time to gather and it is hard work, but in the long run, this was working smarter, not harder.

 Once our study guide was created based upon the PANCE blueprint including and covering all of the PANCE Task Categories, we had our concise guide and we were set!
 We would quiz each other creating simulated patient cases to try and create “PANCE like” questions for one another.
 I found this method also to be a good way to keep each other honest and compliant with our studying habits.